Jane de Almeida

-Jane de Almeida is a Brazilian art historian, scholar, and curator.
-She has held numerous academic positions including lecturer at University of California, San Diego, visiting fellow at Harvard University and visiting scholar at Boston College.
+Jane de Almeida is a Brazilian art historian, scholar, filmmaker and curator.

 Biography

 Born in Pará de Minas, state of Minas Gerais, Brazil, de Almeida graduated in psychology from Pontifical Catholic University of Minas Gerais and studied cinematography in Belo Horizonte.
 Currently she is based in São Paulo, Brazil and in Lisbon, Portugal.

 de Almeida works belong in the following categories: experimental film, video art, contemporary art and computer art.

 de Almeida started her artistic career in the beginning of the 1990s from psychoanalysis, semiotic, contemporary art and cinema theoretical analysis (Lacan, Freud, Charles Sanders Peirce).
 She developed an audiovisual language, which led her from experimental films to cinematic experiences.
 In her works, she explored not only the "media" language and technologies, but also film, video, television, and interactive electronic environments.
 Critically she analyzed their function for the construction of meaning in the objects represented in the contemporary art field.
 Besides taking part in art and cinema exhibitions, she developed "expanded cinema" experiments inspired by digital media theories that reflect the ideological and technological conditions of cinematic representation.

 de Almeida directed the short films 2014k (4k 3D, 2010, 10 mins), StereoEssays: Five or Six Essays in Search of a Narrative (4k 3D, 2011, 16 min), StereoEssays São Paulo (4k 3D, 2018, 15 mins), Openmouthed (4k, 2014, 3 mins), The Diving (4k, 2014, 2 mins) and Pixel Race (4k, 2015, 9 mins).
 She was co-scriptwriter for the films 500 Souls (2004) and Invenção de Limite (awarded with the Hubert Bals Fund) and directed the film-essay Loga - Mars Projections (2020, 45 mins).

-de Almeida followed her artistic career using a large variety of film materials, forms and techniques: installation, film and video.
+de Almeida followed her artistic career using a large variety of materials, forms and techniques: installation, film, video and new media objects, investigating the intersection among media, subjectivity and perception.